CMH - ATL

 The average price of all round-trip flights from Columbus Airport to Atlanta clicked on KAYAK for each day over the last 12 months.

 When flying from Columbus to Atlanta, you should consider leaving on a Friday and avoid Sundays if you are looking for the best rates.
-For your return to Columbus, you’ll find the best rates on Mondays and the most expensive ones on Sundays.
+For your return to Columbus, you’ll find the best rates on Mondays and the most expensive ones on Tuesdays.

 What is the cheapest month to fly from Columbus Airport to Atlanta?